irajuahmed/All-Bangladeshi-Division-and-District-List-in-SQL/README.md

 ## Intoduction

 Sometime we need to all bangladeshi divisions and district data in sql format but it's hard to find it in open source.
+That's why I made bangladeshi all division and bangladeshi all district data in sql format.

 ### SQL Table(s)